Traffic signal removal at West 20th Avenue and Oak Street

 If the stop lite is removed, there will be increased speeding in the school zone adjacent to Fatima School, the speeding is already out of control even with the lite in place...I have repeatedly followed traffic and it usually exceeds 40mph from Miller to Simms.
 At least they have to slow down for stop lite

-Norma asked 9 months ago
+Norma asked over 1 year ago

 Thanks, Norma, for asking a question and being interested in this project.
 The school zone adjacent to Fatima will receive radar feedback signs to alert drivers to their speeding.
 The first answer in the Frequently Asked Questions section of the website also covers some of the information you are concerned about: The studies of the traffic on 20th showed that 85 percent of motorists on 20th were traveling at 37 m.p.h. or under, and speeds tended to be higher during the overnight hours.
 Because the traffic signal for motorists on 20th essentially remains green nearly all the time, the signal has no impact on speeds.
 Additionally, traffic signals are specifically prohibited from being used for speed control by both the state and federal departments of transportation.